These sugar free Gluten Free Crepes are easy to make and incredibly versatile for a variety of meals.

 Speaking of special events, if you’re serving these easy crepes for a special someone, spend the time to make your gluten free crepes as beautiful as possible.

-You can also sprinkle monk fruit powder or Swerve Confectioners Sugar over the crepes as shown in the pictures like you would with regular powdered sugar.
 Since both monk fruit and Swerve are natural no calorie sweeteners, it’s OK to indulge your sweet tooth a bit.
+It also keeps the recipe lower in calories and carbs.

 A little scared of cooking up a batch of crepes?
 The Frugal Chef does a terrific video on how to cook up a crepe starting at the 3:20 minute mark.
 Remember, practice helps.
 And you can eat any mistakes!
 They just won’t be as pretty.